MaterializeInc/materialize/doc/developer/design/20231102_read_holds.md

 This has problems: the window could be too short for recovery or too long and overuse resources, OOMing a cluster.
 Having users routinely advance a `HOLD` should scale the extra resource use to exactly how far behind a user is.

-- The stored time could be stored in the catalog instead of persist.
+- The stored time could be stored in one or many persist shards.
-This would cause a full catalog transaction on any `ALTER HOLD ADVANCE` across the entire customer region, which will eventually not scale (failing our use case isolation goal) since those operations must be serially ordered (even with platform v2).
+This might scale better than using the catalog, but has the downside of separating the full state of a `HOLD` from its catalog entry.

 ## Open questions